-A disadvantage to the architecture shown in Figure 4 is the strong coupling between suppliers (Sensor Proxies) and consumers (I/O Facades).
-For instance, to call back to I/O Facades, each Sensor Proxy must know which I/O Facades depend on its data.
-As a result, Sensor Proxies must be modified to accommodate changes to the I/O Facade layer, e.g., addition/removal of a consumer.
+Facades, each Sensor Proxy must know which I/O Facades depend on its data.
+As a result, changes to the I/O Facade layer (e.g., addition/removal of a consumer) require the modification of Sensor Proxies.
 Likewise, consumers that register for callbacks are tightly coupled with suppliers.
-If the availability of new hardware, such as Forward Looking Infrared Radar, requires a new Sensor Proxy, I/O Facades must be altered to take advantage of the new technology.
+If the availability of new hardware (such as Forward Looking Infrared Radar) requires a new Sensor Proxy, I/O Facades must be altered to take advantage of the new technology.

-3.6 Alleviating Drawbacks with Conventional Avionics Architectures
+2.6 Alleviating Drawbacks with Conventional Avionics Architectures